pirate/gzint/README.md

 This library is not magic, I have not somehow figured out how to break the [pigeon-hole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle).
-It simply exploits the fact that most large numbers we work with in real life are not 100% random, and either contain repeating patterns (like lots of 0's) or can be represented symbolically by using scientific notation, factorial notation, [knuth's up-arrow notation](https://en.wikipedia.org/wiki/Knuth%27s_up-arrow_notation), etc..
+It simply exploits the fact that most large numbers we work with in real life are not 100% random, and either contain repeating patterns (like lots of 0's) or can be represented compactly by using using notations like scientific notation, factorial notation, [knuth's up-arrow notation](https://en.wikipedia.org/wiki/Knuth%27s_up-arrow_notation), etc..

 Do not bother trying to use this library if you're actually reading random data,